valitydev/vality.dev/README.md

 - [Emotion](https://emotion.sh) library for writing CSS styles with JS
 - [i18next](https://www.i18next.com) internationalization-framework

+Only utilities are used from the `@mui/material` (for themes), you should not import from it from the root.

 ## Prerequisites

 To use this repository, you need the following installed locally: